Sa-So/Angular-Notes/Routing.md

 # change css of link based on path
 - using directive routerLinkActive which gets a class as inp.
 - attach it to the wrapping element or the anchor link itself
-- the link with route as / will always have that class added here is why :-
+- the link with route as / will always have that class added here is why]

 ![image](https://user-images.githubusercontent.com/60461699/203029161-7cb5baef-542b-448f-8b85-217f6a78e65c.png)
 - so /users has a / in it ?! wtf.
 - to tackle this we add [routerLinkActiveOptions]="{exact:true}"